 Q. I’m a female being seen for fertility support.
 Does it matter when during my cycle I schedule PT?

-A. If you are actively trying to conceive, manual therapy treatment should be provided after your period and before ovulation.
-The goal of manual therapy to promote fertility is to optimize the natural mobility of the reproductive organs and to reduce the obstruction of any adhesions like scar tissue.
+A. If you are actively trying to conceive, manual therapy treatment should be provided after your period before your next ovulation.
+The goal of manual therapy to promote fertility is to optimize the natural mobility and positioning of the reproductive organs and to reduce the obstruction of any adhesions like scar tissue.
 The optimal time to work on this is before ovulation, in preparation for fertilization and implantation.

 Q. Why should I attend PT while I’m pregnant?